syinfalcon/MA705-Dashboard/README.md

 This repository contains files used in the MA705 dashboard project.

-The final dashboard is deployed on Heroku [here](https://ma705bostonuniversities.herokuapp.com).

 ## Dashboard Description

 The dashboard summarizes the information of the number of deaths caused by different reasons during four years obtained from the Data.CDC.gov website.